 The best part of this chocolate cake recipe is that it’s about as easy as a cake mix.
 It’s a one-bowl cake, meaning you basically put all the ingredients into one bowl (in the right order, of course) and whip it up into the smoothest chocolate cake batter ever.
 There are absolutely no complicated steps to this cake, which makes it super failproof and the perfect go-to chocolate cake recipe for your repertoire.

 This cake is ultra-moist due to the vegetable oil base and the addition of buttermilk.
-I always make the buttermilk from scratch instead of buying it, because it’s so easy to transform whole milk into full fat buttermilk, and whole milk is something I always have on hand.
-Just mix it with white vinegar (exact recipe below), let it sit for about 15 minutes, and voila!
+If you don’t have buttermilk on hand, you can easily make it from scratch using whole milk.
+Just mix it with white vinegar (exact recipe is in the notes below), let it sit for about 15 minutes, and voila!
 Perfect buttermilk every time.

 You can pair this chocolate cake with almost any buttercream, but I’ve chosen to pair it with my favorite chocolate buttercream recipe to really enhance the chocolate flavor.
 In the past I’ve paired it with cherry, raspberry, almond, salted caramel, and vanilla buttercreams and those pairings have been super tasty.